-Also check the variable list in the Chass Census Analzyer for each year: http://dc.chass.utoronto.ca/census/
+Also check the variable list in the CHASS Census Analzyer for each year: http://dc.chass.utoronto.ca/census/

 The following section will summarize the major census data holdings of the NCRP (including custom data) organized by time period of availability, from earliest year to the most recent, and indicate important points about geography and data definitions.
+This is not an exhaustive list.